johnchourajr/thegrandlb/src/pages/menus/weddings.md

   Our Weddings
   Menu
 subhead: |
-  Our weddings menu has the perfect packages your special day.
+  Our weddings menu has the perfect packages for your special day.
 data: weddingMenu
 ---